 It’s a phrase that’s teetered on the brink of cliché for almost two decades, and yet so perfectly reflects the character of sports car racing’s most recognisable commentator that it’s impossible to start this interview any other way.

 A pillar of the Radio Le Mans broadcast team since 1989, John Hindhaugh has covered everything from the World Endurance Championship to IMSA, the Le Mans Series in Europe and America to 24-hour classics at the Nürburgring, Spa-Francorchamps, Dubai, Daytona, and, of course, Le Mans.
-Together with long-time cohort Bruce Jones, ‘Hindy’ provided the play-by-play for the first-ever online stream of the Race of Champions in 2008, and still does to this day.
+Together with long-time cohort Bruce Jones, ‘Hindy’ provided the play-by-play for the first-ever online stream of the Race of Champions in 2008.
 His narration proved invaluable to the success of Truth in 24, an insight into Audi’s fifth consecutive Le Mans win in 2008, as well as the more recent The Gentlemen Driver, a look behind the curtain of professional businessmen turned race car drivers.
 Y’know, like the 24H SERIES powered by Hankook, for whom John has provided play-by-play since 2012.
 Listen closely, and you’ll even hear a familiar voice in Need for Speed: ProStreet on the Playstation 3.
 Yes, really.

 But it’s more than ‘just’ his experience that resonates with fans and listeners worldwide.
 It’s his genuine love of motorsport, the indelible chemistry he’s created with his listeners across three decades, and an uncanny ability to stretch those somehow not-yet-strained Northern English vocal chords to the point of prolapse as action, a pass or a smash on-track dictates.